Valeria Mercado Flaunts Booty In Thong Bodysuit On Instagram

-Valeria Mercado has been busy on Instagram today.
-She’s shared three new posts so far.
+Valeria Mercado has been busy on Instagram today, as she’s shared three new posts so far.
 But her most sizzling update is arguably her most recent share.
 There were two photos in the set, with the second one showing her flaunting her booty.
-The model sported a thong bodysuit for the occasion.
+The model sported an all-black thong bodysuit for the occasion.

-Her outfit was all-black.
-The bodysuit had thin straps and a low neckline.
-Both the straps and the edging along the top were accentuated with a shimmery, silver fabric.
+As seen in the snaps, the bodysuit had thin straps and a low neckline.
+Both the straps and the edging along the top were accentuated with a shimmery silver fabric.
 Thanks to the revealing cut in the back, Valeria’s bare derriere was on full display.
 She completed her look with a pair of gloves that reached inches past her elbows.

-Her curves were further emphasized by her pose.
-The stunner struck the Bambi pose while propping herself up with her feet.
+Her curves were further emphasized by her Bambi pose, which she struck while propping herself up with her feet.
 She left her hands down by her sides and steadied herself.
-Moreover, the model glanced over her left shoulder with a sultry expression on her face.
-Her lips were slightly parted in the shot.
+The model also glanced over her left shoulder with a sultry expression on her face, her lips slightly parted.

 The Dominican beauty wore striking makeup.
 This included a heavy cat-eye, along with dark red lipstick.
 Her hair was also eye-catching, as she wore it down in a middle part.
-Her locks were styled with defined curls, especially towards the bottom.
+Her locks were styled with defined curls, especially toward the bottom.
 The longest pieces of her hair almost reached her lower back.

 Valeria was photographed on top of a plush bed.
 In addition to white pillows, a shiny headboard completed the scene.
 The room that she was in was lit with a yellow glow, which offered a moody vibe.